gagle/node-deferred-queue/README.md

 	If A, B, C, D are asynchronous: A → B → C → D.
 	If A, B, C, D are synchronous: A → C → D → B.
-- It is very useful when you need to do some asynchronous tasks in a certain order or you want to expose your asynchronous functions so the user can use them in a synchronous way but executed asynchronously, like [node-redis](https://github.com/mranney/node_redis) does.
+- It is very useful when you need to execute some asynchronous tasks with a certain order or you want to expose your asynchronous functions in a synchronous way, like [node-redis](https://github.com/mranney/node_redis) does.

 #### Example ####